dtcenter/METplus/docs/Release_Guide/release_steps/common/update_dtc_website.rst

       |projectRepo| Release Notes.

-    * For a beta2 or beyond development release, update the existing link and text in the "Coordinated METplus Version X.Y" release section with the beta>=2 development release information.
+    * For a beta2 or beyond development release, update the existing link and text in the "Coordinated METplus Version X.Y" release section with the updated development release information.

     * For an official release, update the existing link and text in